Skip to main content

 Start by turning the proposed engagement into a decision file, not a loose note.
 Put the draft facts in one place before deciding whether the engagement is workable.

 At minimum, log proposed dates, countries, travel pattern, paying entity, beneficiary entity, where work will be performed, and delivery model.
 If you are under the régimen especial (art.
-93 LIRPF), add a placeholder for current regime conditions and deadlines and verify them before deciding.
-Do not fill it from memory.
+93 LIRPF), verify current regime conditions and deadlines before deciding.
+Do not fill them from memory.

 If scope language is vague, such as on-site as needed or mostly remote with some travel, pause.
 Tighten the contract or SOW first so location, cadence, and beneficiary entity are explicit.